-Christian [sic] Heilmann and his wife Margaretha arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.
+This is believed to be the same Christian Heilmann and his wife Margaretha [sic] who arrived from Lübeck at the port of Oranienbaum on 4 July 1766 aboard the English frigate Love & Unity under the command of Skipper Thomas Fairfax.

 In 1782, Christian Heilmann and his family moved from Orlovskaya to Schäfer.

 Johann Christian Heilmann from Orlovskaya is recorded on the 1798 census of Schäfer in Household No. Sf37 along with a note that he is serving as the schoolmaster in the colony of Schwed.

 The Oranienbaum passenger list records that Christian Heilmann was a furrier while the 1767 census records that he was a sheepskin tanner (Schaffelgerber).